-Until asking for a referral has become a habit for you and you are comfortable with it, write yourself a script to follow.
+Until asking for a referral has become a habit and you are comfortable with it, write yourself a script to follow.
 Remember, you're not making an Oscar acceptance speech here.
 When you ask for a referral, be sincere and direct—and brief.
-Say something such as,
+Say something like,

 "I'm really glad that you're pleased with my work.
 I'd really appreciate it if you'd pass my name along to anyone else you know who would be interested in _____________ (what you do).
 May I leave these extra business cards with you?"